Judge drops suit alleging racist efforts to oust prosecutor

 Gardner’s complaint cited St. Louis’ “long history of racial inequality and prejudice in its criminal justice system generally, and within its police force particularly.”
 She said she was elected to change that, but that the police union and others “have mobilized to thwart these efforts.”

-Gardner’s lawsuit said Carmody’s appointment as special prosecutor was especially concerning because of his lifelong friendship with Edward L. Dowd Jr., one of Greitens’ attorneys.
+Gardner alleged in the lawsuit that Carmody’s appointment as special prosecutor was especially concerning because of his lifelong friendship with Edward L. Dowd Jr., one of Greitens’ attorneys.
 The two went to school together and served in the same law practice.
 Gardner said her efforts to raise conflict-of-interest concerns were ignored.

 Gardner, a Democrat, became the city’s first African American circuit attorney when she was elected in 2016.
 Her relationship with police was testy from the start.